Veterinary-Approved Supplements for Elevated Liver Enzymes in Dogs and Cats

 Steps to Treat Liver Disease (Elevated Liver Enzymes) in Dogs and Cats

 - 1) Change your pet’s diet to a low fat, grain-free diet.
+Fresh or raw frozen diets (if low fat) are helpful.
 Use

 plenty of steamed green vegetables and fiber to support the liver.